 Hedwig Village - a smaller village, straddling Katy Freeway's southern flank.
 It is the only village to have extensive business development

-Bunker Hill Village - despite its name, it has had nothing to do with battles, except the Flame Wars over why it exist.
+Bunker Hill Village - despite its name, it has had nothing to do with battles, except the Flame War over why it exists.
 The third largest village.

 Hunters Creek Village - The largest village by pop., it is the fifth wealthiest location in Texas by per capital income.